kubernetes/community/elections/steering/2022/README.md

 | Thursday, September 29  | Public announcement of Results at Public Steering Committee Meeting   |
 | Tuesday, October 4 ???  | Election Retro                                                        |

-Candidate bio and election close deadlines will be done using Anywhere on Earth timing, meaning it is still valid to submit new bios or votes as long as it is still the last day anywhere on the planet (i.e. at the end of the day in UTC-12).
+Candidate nomination, bio, and election close deadlines will be done using Anywhere on Earth timing, meaning it is still valid to submit new nominations/bios/votes as long as it is still the last day anywhere on the planet (i.e. at the end of that day in UTC-12).

 ## Candidacy Process